elhuo/cse110-w21-group32/admin/meetings/022321-standup.md

 ## Notes
 - Usual standup checkin
 - Reminder to send video clips in for the assignment by Wed night since its due Thurs NOON
-- Prepare tmrw's presentation
 - Sprint Review Presentation
   - Everybody look back at your github issues and miro board and see what you've done and make a list and be prepared to share screen adn present
   - Put your list on the live shared file and any screenshots, attachments
   - Remember to be specific and instead of saying I worked on the button, say I worked on the HTML of the start button
+- Sprint Retrospective
+- Prepare tmrw's presentation

 ### Elizabeth
 > What did you get done since last report?
--
+- Went through CSS files from id to class selectors
 > What's planned for tomorrow?
--
+- Will find issues to work on
 > Blockers?
--
+- Not doing great

 ### Ellie
 > What did you get done since last report?